 You can eliminate sag if you mount the GPU vertically.
 For example, you can invert your vertical PC case, swap cases, or add a vertical GPU mount to your current build.

-Vertically installed graphics cards seem to obstruct the PC case’s airflow.
+Vertically installed graphics cards seem to hinder the PC case’s airflow.

 It’s best to mount one exhaust fan at the rear of the case and intake fans at the front to prevent this!